rbontekoe/BAWJ/docs/src/chapter7.md

  The infrastructure layer is the ultimate peel.
 With its functions, it communicates with the external world.
 Adapters overcome mismatches between interfaces.
 When you write you the code, you use `elements from the inner layers.`

-### Distributed processing
+### Distributed Processing

 Programs, written in Julia language, also can run on other processor cores.
 Even in Docker containers on remote machines.
 Julia uses the master-worker concept.
 It means that the master executes Julia's functions on workers.

-### Style conventions
+### Style Conventions

 The article [Blue: a Style Guide for Julia](https://github.com/invenia/BlueStyle) describes the style conventions.

 ---

-## A procedure as a starting point
+## A Procedure as a Starting Point
 In 1994 we were delivering Lotus Notes instructor-led training in the Netherlands.
 We became ISO-9001 certified one year later.
 ISO is short for the International Organization for Standardization.
 A part of ISO is the section procedures.

-A procedure describes a workflow or business process.
+A procedure describes a workflow of a business process.
 It specifies the activities to be carried out by people or machines and the resources that are required to produce a result.

 An input triggers a process.
 Every action creates an output, most of the time, modified information or side-effects such as saving data.

 The example I use in the course is the procedure `Invoicing.`

-### The course example
+### The Course Example

 In 1998 we rewrote our procedures as a table.
 Every row represents an activity or action.
 Next to the events are the columns with the roles involved with the work.
 The original procedure: